Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Source background

 \section{Source background}

-OMC-2 FIR4 is a protocluster located in the Orion Molecular Cloud 2 (OMC-2), at a distance of approximately 393$\pm$25 pc (Gro{\ss}schedl et al. 2018).
-The source consists of several continuum sources embedded in an extended, diffuse envelope (Shimajiri et al. 2008, L\'opez-Sepulcre et al. 2013, Kainulainen et al. 2017, Tobin et al. 2019, Neri et al. in prep.) and it is part of a long, pc-scale filament containing several young stellar objects (YSOs) and star-forming regions (e.g.~Furlan et al. 2016, Hacar et al. 2018).
+OMC-2 FIR4 is a protocluster located in the Orion Molecular Cloud 2 (OMC-2), at a distance of approximately 393$\pm$25 pc (\citet{Grossschedl2018}).
+The source consists of several continuum sources embedded in an extended, diffuse envelope (\citet{Shimajiri2008}, \citet{Lopez-Sepulcre2013}, \citet{Kainulainen2017}, \citet{Tobin2019}, Neri et al. in prep.) and it is part of a long, pc-scale filament containing several young stellar objects (YSOs) and star-forming regions (e.g. \citet{Furlan2016}, \citet{Hacar2018}).
 There are two neighbouring far-infrared (FIR) sources: one to the south-east (FIR5), which is not included in our observations; and one to the north-west (FIR3), which is included in our observations.
-FIR3 itself is a Class I YSO (Tobin et al. 2019).
-The envelope of OMC-2 FIR4, having an angular size of $\sim 10-15$\asec or $\sim$ 4000-6000 au (e.g.~Fontani et al. 2017, 2020), is believed to have a temperature of 35-45 K and an average H$_2$ volume density of 1.2$\times$10$^6$ cm$^{-3}$ (Ceccarelli et al.~2014b), while FIR3, more compact ($\sim 5$\asec or $\sim$ 2000 au), is believed to have a higher temperature because it is likely associated with a hot corino (Tobin et al. 2019, Ceccarelli et al. in prep.).
-OMC-2 FIR4 is believed to be one of the closest analogues to the early SS, due to its protocluster nature and evidence of external irradiation by an enhanced amount of energetic particles (Chaussidon et al. 2006, Ceccarelli et al. 2014b), probably accelerated by YSOs (Padovani et al. 2016).
-Increasing evidence has been found to suggest that the Sun was born in a similar protocluster environment (Adams 2010) that was subject to irradiation of a very similar dose of energetic particles (Gounelle et al. 2013, Ceccarelli et al. 2014b).
+FIR3 itself is a Class I YSO (\citet{Tobin2019}).
+The envelope of OMC-2 FIR4, having an angular size of $\sim 10-15$\asec or $\sim$ 4000-6000 au (e.g. \citet{Fontani2017, Fontani2020}), is believed to have a temperature of 35-45 K and an average H$_2$ volume density of 1.2$\times$10$^6$ cm$^{-3}$ (\citet{Ceccarelli2014b}), while FIR3, more compact ($\sim 5$\asec or $\sim$ 2000 au), is believed to have a higher temperature because it is likely associated with a hot corino (\citet{Tobin2019}, Ceccarelli et al. in prep.).
+OMC-2 FIR4 is believed to be one of the closest analogues to the early SS, due to its protocluster nature and evidence of external irradiation by an enhanced amount of energetic particles (\citet{Chaussidon2006}, \citet{Ceccarelli2014b}), probably accelerated by YSOs (\citet{Padovani2016}).
+Increasing evidence has been found to suggest that the Sun was born in a similar protocluster environment (\citet{Adams2010}) that was subject to irradiation of a very similar dose of energetic particles (\citet{Gounelle2013}, \citet{Ceccarelli2014b}).
 As such, it is an important object to study as direct comparisons can be made with what we know of the early stages of our own SS in order to learn more about our astrochemical origins.